Tiance-Zhang/infsci2470-final/Report.md

 `Discuss any challenges you faced in trying to develop this app.
 Were there libraries or technologies you wanted to use but we’re frustrating?
 Where there features you couldn’t get working?`
+Backend:
-Backend: I used the library-'passport' and I built two tables in database(One stored costumers' account information. another stored administrators' account information).
+1. I used the library-'passport' and I built two tables in database(One stored costumers' account information. another stored administrators' account information).
-But I coundn't use these two table at the same time, and I found in the passport.js, if I change the code(const User = require('../models/User');) to const User = require('../models/User');
+But I coundn't use these two table at the same time, and I found in the passport.js, if I change the code(const User = require('../models/User');) to
+(const User = require('../models/Admin');), then website can only use the admin's account data.
+I tried to create another passport2.js and one connect to costumers' account information, one to admin's.
+And then add code (require('./config/passport2')(passport);) in main js, then the login page can use both these two table's data, but that means costumers can login in to admin's page, that's unreasonable.

+2. Since admin's login page do not use library-passport, so anyone can access to management page directly by website link.

 <br><br><br>
 ## Future Work